kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 ---

 ## 🧭 About This Project
-This project is not built by an academic lab —
+Let’s connect if you’re designing for rhythm, not reaction.
-but it’s structured for collaboration with those who carry deep expertise.
+Structure is the interface.

-I’m not a credentialed researcher.
+This isn’t a lab-backed system.
-But I’ve built this space so your structural intuition has room to breathe.
+It’s an open structure — built alone, but made to resonate with others.

-If you're working in systems where something subtle matters —
+If you work in systems where timing, presence, or restraint matters —
-this might be a field worth entering.
+there may be room here for your architecture to shape mine.

 > Dialogue does not begin with authority.
 > It begins with resonance.